BurntSushi/aho-corasick/README.md

 Here are some plans for the future:

+* Assuming the current API is sufficient, I'd like to commit to it and release a `1.0` version of this crate some time in the next 6-12 months.
 * Despite the crate's name, it seems prudent to consolidate all multi-pattern search optimizations into this crate so that they get the widest possible use.
 A good place to start will be to move the regex